volatusveritas/desc-tools/README.md

 # Desclang

-The term “Desclang” is a shorthand for “Description Language”.
+The term "Desclang" is a shorthand for "Description Language".
 This simple syntax concept aims to keep a balance between clarity and completeness.
 A Desclang file, by convention, carries the extension `.desc` as to differentiate it from other filetypes.
-A file carrying the extension `.desc` is called a “descfile”.
+A file carrying the extension `.desc` is called a "descfile".

 ## Descfile
 A Descfile contains a sequence of plaintext, that may or may not be divided into Sections.
 The plaintext within each section (or along the entire file, given the file has no sections) may or may not be populated with Definitions.
-A descfile may also containt Comments amidst plaintext.
+A Descfile may also containt Comments amidst plaintext.

 ## Sections
 A Section is any amount of plaintext or Definitions between a Section Header